 Three very common homeowner complaints involve barking dogs and trash cans:

-- Pets must be on leash or otherwise be under control.
-Furthermore, although our covenants are silent when it comes to barking dogs, we do have a “nuisance clause” in them and have defined "nuisance," with respect to barking dogs" to mean a dog who barks continuously for more than 5 minutes; the time it takes to notify the dog owner of some type of intrusion to which the dog is objecting and either eliminate the objection or take the animal inside.
+- Pets must be on a leash or otherwise be under control.
+Furthermore, although our covenants are silent when it comes to barking dogs, we do have a “nuisance clause” in them and have defined "nuisance," with respect to barking dogs to mean a dog who barks continuously for more than 5 minutes; the time it takes to notify the dog owner of some type of intrusion to which the dog is objecting and either eliminate the objection or take the animal inside.
 If enforcement is necessary, the County's Animal Control will need to be contacted.

 - Garbage cans and other trash receptacles must be stored in such a manner so as to not be visible from neighboring property or an adjacent road.